WS-JSNA/ws-jsna-netlify/_posts/2016-10-25-ccg-area-profiles-now-live.md

 These profiles are a powerful tool to examine variations in the health and wellbeing of people across West Sussex, and can help commissioners identify potential priorities for change.

 The 2015/16 profiles have been redesigned to help users access information as quickly as possible on the web.
-To view the pages please click [here](/ccgs/) or use the links above.
+[You can view the West Sussex CCG pages here](/ccgs/) or use the links above.

 {% include figure image_path="/assets/images/ccg-profiles/CCG-boundaries-and-localities-mix-colours-1024x725.jpg" class="full" %}